TrafficPLANit/PLANitPy2J/README.md

 python -m twine upload -u __token__ -p INSERTTHETOKEN --repository testpypi dist/*
 ```

+> Alternatively provide the actual username and password for the account.
+This of course always works.

 Before you test if the distribution works properly.
 Make sure you are working in a virtual environment, so that the package is only installed there.

 ### Switching to a virtual environment